Souru0712/Inventory-Management/README.md

 This project is shared publicly for **educational and demonstration purposes**.
 It is intended to showcase concepts in inventory management systems, workflow automation, and system integration.

-To maintain security and protect sensitive configurations, only summaries and demonstrations are provided.
+To maintain security and protect sensitive configurations, only summaries and walkthroughs are provided.
-A companion video is available to illustrate how the services run and interact.

 You are welcome to **view and learn** from this project.
 However, please **do not copy, redistribute, or use this code in production or commercial environments** without explicit permission from the author.